ntclark/Common/Readme.md

 etc.

 Note these common options keep the 4 typical configurations separated from each other.
 These are Win32, X64 platforms, each with a
 Debug and Release build.
-You will even find that built artifacts should end up in your common location in the appropriate sub-folders per these configurations.
+You will even find that built artifacts will end up in your common location in the appropriate sub-folders per these configurations.

-I cannot stress enough the power of having an absolutely consistent set of build propertie for every project in or on or of a system.This is the technique all of my projects use, a consistent set of properties.
+I cannot stress enough the power of having an absolutely consistent set of build properties for every project in or on or of a system.This is the technique all of my projects use, a consistent set of properties.
 It is a rare occurrance that I actually have to tweak any settings in any project.
-I try to, as much as possible, keep every project building exactly the same way When I find I should have been using a different compile switch, I'll probably change that in the common compiler options file and every project immediately sees the change (though I have to rebuild them all)
+I try to, as much as possible, keep every project building exactly the same way.
+When I find I should have been using a different compiler switch, I'll probably change that in the common compiler options file and every project immediately sees the change (though I have to rebuild them all)

 ## Run as administrator